Singularity, autonomy, dignity, understanding

 Paul Attallah, President

 Cléa Gurtner, Alain Berset, Damian Vogel

-The working team, composed of two lawyers and an administrative secretary, operates and manages legal and social services and carries out associated management tasks.
+The working team operates and manages legal and social services and carries out associated management tasks.

 Taulante Mehmetaj, administrative secretary

 Anne Kristol, director